charlenry/CharlesHenriSaintMars_12_022023/README.md

 3. If the API server (the backend) is not available, this web application can still work with embedded local data.
 Just run the command `yarn start`.
 Then it will open your browser at the address [http://localhost:3000/CharlesHenriSaintMars_12_022023/build](http://localhost:3000/CharlesHenriSaintMars_12_022023/build).

+4. The JSDoc is accessible at the address [https://charlenry.github.io/CharlesHenriSaintMars_12_022023/docs/](https://charlenry.github.io/CharlesHenriSaintMars_12_022023/docs/).